starfoxcom/Core-Logger/README.md

 ## Getting started

-Since this is a local package, add it to your project's `pubspec.yaml` file using a local path dependency:
+Since this is a local package not published to pub.dev, you can add it to your project using either a local path dependency or a git dependency:

+### Option 1: Local Path Dependency

+Add it to your project's `pubspec.yaml` file using a local path:

 ```yaml
 dependencies: